shamilzubairov/text-truncator/README.md

 In the result we get truncated text with `ending` instead of extra text.

 `text-truncator` listened by resize event for applied every time when page is resized.
-You can turn this option off by provide in parameter `options` boolean property `once` is true.
+You can turn this option off by provide in parameter `options` boolean property `once` is true:
 ```js / ts
 ...
 truncator({